Anisotropic MagnetoMemristance: Results

-{\textit{Magnetic states dominated by shape anisotropy.} Here we would like to discuss how the interplay between long-range interactions and topology can lead to non-trivial memristive relevant states.
+Here we would like to discuss how the interplay between long-range interactions and topology can lead to non-trivial memristive relevant states.
 In realistic magnetic materials, often the long-range dipolar interaction is the dominating force, leading to the so-called shape anisotropy.
-Combined with the exchange interaction which favors parallel spins, there are two degenerate ground states on a magnetic ring with magnetization $\hat{\mathbf m}(\theta) = \pm\hat{\mathbf T}(\theta)$.
-The magnetization is curled around the ring either clockwise or counterclockwise.
+Combined with the exchange interaction which favors parallel spins, there are two degenerate ground states on a magnetic {annulus} with magnetization $\hat{\mathbf m}(\theta) = \pm\hat{\mathbf T}(\theta)$.
+The magnetization is curled around the {annulus} either clockwise or counterclockwise.
 Such minimum energy states are also known as the vortex state~\cite{exp2,exp4,exp5}.
-Interestingly, the vortex state is an example of magnetic state which possesses AMR, but no memristance.
+The vortex state is an example of magnetic state which possesses AMR, but no memristance.
 In fact, while this magnetic state contributes to the resistivity, it is not hard to see that $\beta_a$ is zero as $r_m(\theta)$ is zero everywhere; $\beta_{na}$ is alzo zero as $\hat{\mathbf{T}}(\theta)\times \hat{\mathbf{T}}(\theta)=0$.
-Thus, the ground state has no memristance, as it is confirmed below via micromagnetics of extensive rings.}
+Thus, the ground state has no memristance, as it is confirmed below via micromagnetics of extensive rings. {We numerically find, however, that these states exhibit a small memristive effect when excited with a strong current.
+This small effect arises from the periodic modification of the ground state that is not captured with the formalism presented so far.
+A theoretical analysis of this case is presented {in Supplementary Note 4 of the Supplementary Material.}}